-Our Patroness-St Maria de Matias
+Our Patroness-St Maria de Mattias

 Maria De Mattias was born and baptized in Vallecorsa, Italy, on February 4, 1805.
 In her home, and especially from her father, she learned to pray, to love Scripture and to be open to the action of the Spirit.